GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 ## Outstanding Framework Issues

-Further enhancements to the framework used in these sample tests are planned/in progress to better facilitate multithreaded test runs, and to reduce the number of class instances generated.
+Further enhancements to the framework used in these sample tests are planned/in progress to better facilitate multithreaded test runs, and to reduce the number of class instances generated at run time, to reduce memory consumption.

 ## License